-Applications and an accompanying statement should be returned to: hradmin@laidlawschoolstrust.com CALL 02081234778 OR EMAIL JOBS@SCHOOLSWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES
+Applications and an accompanying statement should be returned to:

-人大附中杭州学校 RDFZ KING'S COLLEGE SCHOOL
+hradmin@laidlawschoolstrust.com

 RDFZ King's College School Hangzhou is one of two new school development projects in China initiated through partnership between the highly successful Chinese education management group, Dipont Education, and the prestigious King's College School, Wimbledon.
 A third partner in Hangzhou is The High School Affiliated to Renmin University of China (RDFZ), one of China's leading schools.